Fania/magic/readme.md

 ## Todo

-- [ ] add animation to bookmarks
 - [ ] use raw data in couch for order 5s and generate svgs on the fly
 - [ ] partition order 5 by magic square classification?
 - [ ] partition by number, e.g. simply group every 1000?
 - [ ] try inline styles for animation?
-- [ ] add animation to presets and random?
-- [ ] animation broken? cache problem? no, i think this is CSSOM problem, see animationCSS function
 - [ ] add dropdown for shared lengths per order
 - [ ] cache needs updating if changes on server
 - [ ] cache only adds new resources in, not updates out-of-date ones?